 DesignHammer inventoried all existing content to determine what content would be carried over to the new website as-is, what would be edited, and what would have to be removed.
 The content inventory was also instrumental in determining recommended content types, taxonomies, and metadata for content migration to the new website.

-To better visualize a future redesign, DesignHammer created a mind-map to outline the proposed information architecture of the new website.
+To better visualize a future redesign, DesignHammer developed a mind-map to outline the proposed information architecture of the new website.

 DesignHammer analyzed ten competitors to assess their current SEO performance in comparison to Railinc's Search Engine Results Page (SERP) performance for relevant search keywords.
 The ten top-performing pages for each competitor were also analyzed with regards to the search terms most relevant to Railinc.
 DesignHammer identified twenty potentially relevant keywords for Railinc to include in current or future site content in order to boost SEO performance on the new website.